 Equipping students with a robust toolkit of study skills is a cornerstone of The Oakland Way that benefits children long after they leave our grounds.
-Content classes at Oakland such as science and social studies are taught as Study Skills classes with the goal of helping students become successful in all classes at Oakland and to prepare them to be successful after Oakland.
+Content classes at Oakland such as science and history are taught as Study Skills classes to help students become successful in all classes at Oakland and to prepare them to be successful after Oakland.

 Study skills instruction at Oakland is designed to enhance organizational skills both in terms of materials and time management.

 Homework is given, but assignments are manageable and meaningful.
 In addition, hands-on activities supplement traditional classroom instruction.